 The two-day Victor Cruz Invitational in Houston, Texas

-The fruits of Turner's labor were evident in 2013 as student-athletes under him won 10 BIG EAST Championships (seven individual, three relay) and claimed 33 all-BIG EAST scrolls.
-In addition, the Irish earned four first team and four second team All-America citations during the indoor season, before claiming two second team and 11 honorable mention All-America scrolls during the outdoor season.
-Highlighting the group was sophomore Jade Barber, who was the BIG EAST indoor Track Athlete of the meet and was named the USTFCCCA's Great Lakes Region's Women's Track Athlete of the Year during both the indoor and outdoor seasons after winning two BIG EAST individual crowns and two relay titles before being named a first team All-American once (60mH - indoor), a second team All-American twice (100mH - outdoor, 4x400m relay - indoor) and an honorable mention All-American once (4x400m relay - outdoor).
-Barber later competed for the U.S. at the World University Games, winning a silver medal on the 4x100m relay.
+The fruits of Turner's labor also were evident in 2013 as student-athletes under him won 10 BIG EAST championships (seven individual, three relay) and claimed 33 all-BIG EAST scrolls.
+In addition, the Irish earned four first-team and four second-team All-America citations during the indoor season, before claiming two second-team and 11 honorable mention All-America scrolls during the outdoor season.
+Highlighting that group was sophomore Jade Barber, the BIG EAST Indoor Track Athlete of the Meet and the USTFCCCA Great Lakes Region's Women's Track Athlete of the Year during both the indoor and outdoor seasons after winning two BIG EAST individual crowns and two relay titles.
+Barber was named a first-team All-American once (60mH/indoor), a second-team All-American twice (100mH/outdoor, 4x400m relay/indoor) and an honorable mention All-American once (4x400m relay/outdoor).
+Barber later competed for the United States at the World University Games, winning a silver medal on the 4x100m relay.

-2012 was a brilliant season for the Notre Dame sprinters and hurdlers, as three individuals won BIG EAST crowns - Nevada Sorenson (60mH), Patrick Feeney (400m - indoors), Christopher Giesting (200m and 400m - outdoors), while the women's 4x100m relay team also claimed the BIG EAST title.
-His student-athletes also set seven Notre Dame school records - Indoors: Kaila Barber, 60mH - 8.27, Feeney, 400m - 46.55, Giesting, 500m - 1:01.28, women's DMR: Natalie Geiger 400m leg - 11:04.45, Men's DMR: Giesting 400m leg - 9:35.48.
-Outdoors: Giesting, 400m - 46.03, men's 4x400m relay - 3:06.20.
+2012 proved a brilliant season for Notre Dame sprinters and hurdlers, as three individuals won BIG EAST crowns -- Nevada Sorenson (60mH), Feeney (400m/indoors) and Giesting (200m and 400m/outdoors), while the women's 4x100m relay team also claimed the BIG EAST title.
+Turner's student-athletes set seven Notre Dame school records -- Indoors: Kaila Barber, 60mH at 8.27; Feeney, 400m at 46.55; Giesting, 500m at 1:01.28; women's DMR with Natalie Geiger running the 400m leg, 11:04.45; men's DMR with Giesting running the 400m leg, 9:35.48; Outdoors: Giesting, 400m in 46.03, men's 4x400m relay in 3:06.20.

 Prior to Notre Dame, Turner spent five seasons at Southern Illinois University.
 While at Southern Illinois, Turner served as the coach for the men's and women's sprint and hurdle squads as well as the relay teams.
-Regarded as one of the top sprint coaches in the Missouri Valley Conference (MVC) during his five-year tenure, Turner mentored 17 MVC champions during his tenure and 25 individuals who earned runner-up finishes.
-In addition, Saluki student-athletes earned all-MVC honors on 65 occasions.
+Regarded as one of the top sprint coaches in the Missouri Valley Conference during his five years in the league, Turner mentored 17 MVC champions during his tenure and 25 individuals who earned runner-up finishes.
+Saluki student-athletes earned all-MVC honors on 65 occasions.
 He also coached 25 NCAA regional qualifiers and one NCAA national qualifier.
 He helped the Southern Illinois women wins MVC outdoor crowns in 2009 and 2010.

 Prior to his arrival at Southern Illinois, Turner spent two years (2004-05) at Proviso East High School (Maywood, Ill.) as an assistant coach in the sprints and horizontal jumps.
-While at Proviso East he coached one Junior National Champion, three Junior National qualifiers, two Illinois High School Association (IHSA) state champions, three all-state honorees and six sectional champions.
-Three of his athletes from the 2004 squad received Division I track scholarships.
+While at Proviso East he coached one junior national champion, three junior national qualifiers, two Illinois High School Association state champions, three all-state honorees and six sectional champions.
+Three of his athletes from the 2004 squad earned Division I track scholarships.
 Before taking the job Proviso East, Turner assisted triple jumper Kamau Sullivan in qualifying for the USATF Nationals in 1993 and 1994, as a member of the Nike Indiana Track Club.

 An accomplished student-athlete in his own right, Turner knows a few things about performing for a high-caliber program.
 A 1992 graduate of Indiana University, Turner was a three-time All-American for the Hoosiers.
-He won five Big Ten titles (two long jump, two 400-meters and one 4x400-meter relay) and was a three-time team captain while leading Indiana to five consecutive Big Ten Conference team crowns.
+He won five Big Ten titles (two long jump, two 400 meters and one 4x400 relay) and was a three-time team captain while leading Indiana to five consecutive Big Ten Conference team crowns.
 In 1991, he captured the NCAA indoor long jump title and was runner-up at the NCAA outdoor championships that same year.
-He also qualified for the NCAA Championships in the 400-meters and 4x100-meter relay.
+He also qualified for the NCAA Championships in the 400 meters and 4x100 relay.
 More than 20 years since accomplishing that feat, Turner still holds the Indiana record in the outdoor long jump.
 Outside of collegiate competition, Turner finished in the top eight in the long jump at the USA Outdoor Championships four times.
 He was a member of five U.S. National teams and won the gold medal at the 1991 World University Games in the long jump.